abooij/wiwikwlhott/faq.rst

 One understanding of the term "constructivism" is that the logic should always pass around explicit constructions, which may in general not be unique.
-So existential quantifiers are understood to always be proved by constructing :term:`points <point>`, and logical disjunctions are understood to always give a choice of a disjunct.
+So existential quantifiers are understood to always be proved by constructing witnesses, and logical disjunctions are understood to always give a choice of a disjunct.

 From this point of view, the truncation operation seems to be